this is tijuana, straight up! | look | i-D

 Carmen Isabel Lopez Herrera, 24

 What prejudices have you encountered in your profession?
-The [mentality that] all artists are useless because we don't offer any services or labor.
+All artists are useless because we don't offer any services or labor.

-At what point does a hobby become a profession?
-I want to say that the difference is relative to dedication, but in reality it's only relative to the purchasing power.
-So if your hobby is [acting], and you can insert yourself in the market with it, then you're a professional.

 What's the best part about living by the US border?
-The best is that we're in limbo: a point which belongs to no one and everyone.
+We're in limbo: a point which belongs to no one and everyone.
 It's extremely multicultural.
 That's beautiful; it's like a microcosm.

 And what's the worst thing?
 The worst is relative to the worst of the social order.
 There's so much happening here that nothing can mask the diverse nature of the human condition.
 There's so many people here, thrown into Tijuana and Tijuana consumes them; it's a place along the way that sometimes won't allow you to leave.